Ratings in depth

 Now it's for sale to anyone living in the US and UK.
 Google threw Project Glass into open enrollment for 24 hours on April 15 and then permanently made it available a month later.
 Good things come to those who wait, too.
 All new Google Glass models come with free frames for prescription glasses or a free sunglasses shade attachment that typically costs $225 (£175, about AU$239).

-Signing up for the normal Google Glass waitlist in June of 2013 after Google IO gave me access to an Explorer Edition beta code in November, while my friend who registered in December received an invite less than three weeks in January.
+Signing up for the normal Google Glass waitlist in June of 2013 after Google IO gave me access to an Explorer Edition beta code in November, while my friend who registered in December received an invite less than three weeks later.
 That alone shows how much easier it became to receive an invitation.

 Strict rules still limit who can ultimately take advantage of the invite code and purchase a prototype.
 For example, you must be 18 years old and a US or UK resident, so adults living in the other parts of Europe or Australia aren't eligible.
 These age and country-specific rules are still in place.